 Board members raised the need for a Regulatory Impact Assessment (RIA) in the context of new legislation.
 Ms Denning highlighted that the lack of the RIA is a significant challenge for the Courts Service.

 Ms Denning highlighted that since the Steering Group meeting, the government announced the decision to appoint twenty extra judges.
-Ms Denning highlighted the challenges th poses for the Courts Service budget.
+Ms Denning highlighted the challenges this poses for the Courts Service budget.
 Ms Denning stated this would be raised at the next governance meeting between the Courts Service and the Department.
 Ms Denning outlined that the announcement did not include information regarding the phasing of the appointments and she outlined that further information is required to assist with planning.
 Ms Denning discussed the availability of additional courtroom space in Dublin in the vicinity of the Four Courts and outlined that OPW have been engaged.

 A board member requested that the update sent to the Department in relation to the Judicial Planning Implementation Steering Group be circulated to the Board.
 Ms Denning undertook to circulate this to the Board (Action CSB40/2024).